 });

 No expiry.
-Set short expiry - minutes for access tokens.
+Set a short one.
+Minutes, for access tokens.

-Secrets in payload.
-Base64-encoded, not encrypted.
-Anyone can decode.
+Secrets in the payload.
+The payload is Base64-encoded, not encrypted.
+Anyone can read it.

 Session cookies